mkellnhofer/work-log/README.md

   - with role-based permissions (admin, evaluator and user)
   - with contract details like first work day, daily working hours and annual vacation days
 - UI
-  - Log View (screenshot): to show recent entries (with summary and gap/conflict highlighting)
+  - Log View: to show recent entries (with summary and gap/conflict highlighting)
   - Search View: to search entries by type, date, ...
   - Overview View: to show a monthly overview and export a timesheet
   - responsive